qheilmann/CommandAPI-docs/docs/en/create-commands/executors/resulting-executors.md

 ::::tip Example – Random number result command

 Say we want a command that returns a random number as a result.
-This can then be used by vanilla Minecraft's `/execute store result ...` command, which can be used for other commandblock chains.
+This can then be used by vanilla Minecraft's `/execute store result ...` command, which can be used for other command block chains.

 :::tabs
 ===Java